trpc-group/trpc-go/docs/developer_guide/develop_plugins/log.md

 The framework `log` is implemented based on `zap` and supports registering custom `writers`.

-The plug-in is used to adapt the `framework log interface` and the `log platform inerface`.
+The plug-in is used to adapt the `framework log interface` and the `log platform interface`.

 # Implementation